ExecutivePro User Guide

 -

-displays a list of all employees whose full name contains a ‘John’ in it, or if they are in the ‘Sales’ department -
+find John Salesdisplays a list of all employees whose full name contains a ‘John’ in it, or if they are in the ‘Sales’ department

 Here are the steps to use this command: